Nursing Home Neglect

 The Factors Involved & How It's Identified

 Neglect is defined as a caregiver’s failure to provide or meet a resident’s basic needs such as food, clothing, shelter, proper hygiene, and medical care.
 Failure to ensure these needs are met, increases a resident’s risk for infections, illness, deterioration and injury.
 Neglect is often associated with a caregiver, but can also refer to self-neglect.
 Self-neglect is when a person is unable or unwilling to provide or maintain care for themselves.
 Facilities have a responsibility to ensure an appropriate level of care is being provided to their residents, which includes implementing interventions for the individuals who can no longer care for themselves so that the persons basic needs are being met.
-Nursing home neglect can be difficult to identify.

 A facility has an important role in maintaining the health, well-being, and safety of its residents.
 This is accomplished by: ensuring a person receives adequate food to meet their nutritional needs, assisting and providing appropriate clothing, providing a safe environment in which to live, ensuring consistent and reasonable hygiene, and providing or coordinating medical care.